8 Minute Read

 How does the 2030 ban on new ICE cars affect you?

-Everyone has an opinion on EVs resulting in some electrifying debate, but what is really happening in the non-ICE world?
-Windrush’s electric car storage team investigates.
+Everyone has an opinion on EVs, sparking some electrifying debate, but what is really happening in the non-ICE world?
+Here, Windrush Car Storage team takes a closer look.

 Sometimes the debate for electric vehicles is rather black and white as it seems people either love them or hate them.
 Seeking out information can also be difficult as the same opinions exist in EV ownership reviews and test drives – for every great experience another will tell you the exact opposite.
 Quite simply an EV requires a change in your attitude towards driving, and that suits some more than others, but here Windrush’s electric vehicle storage team will try and look at what is really going on with the switch to electric.